 Since 2005, the Group has used IFRS as its primary basis of accounting.
-Therefore, fair values are already determined for many assets and liabilities (particularly financial instruments) for inclusion either directly in the IFRS balance sheet or in the notes to the balance sheet.
+As a result, many assets and liabilities (especially financial instruments) are already measured at fair value for consolidated financial reporting purposes.

 For its Solvency II balance sheet, the CNP Assurances Group uses the fair value of assets and liabilities as calculated for IFRS accounting purposes, insofar as this value complies with Solvency II asset and liability valuation principles.
 This ensures that a reliable Solvency II balance sheet will be produced as part of an orderly, well-managed process.
 It also ensures consistency with the IFRS financial statements.